lubnahaitham/BooksStore/README.md

 # BooksStore
-# simple Api

 please install:

-pip install djangorestframework
+- pip install djangorestframework
-pip install django-filter
+- pip install django-filter
-pip install django
+- pip install django

+and then make the migrations and migrate